mgonto/restangular/README.md

 #### setResponseInterceptor (or setResponseExtractor.
 It's an Alias)
 The responseInterceptor is called after we get each response from the server.
-It's a function that receives 4 arguments:
+It's a function that receives this arguments:

-* **response**: The response got from the server
+* **data**: The data received got from the server
 * **operation**: The operation made.
 It'll be the HTTP method used except for a `GET` which returns a list of element which will return `getList` so that you can distinguish them.
 * **what**: The model that's being requested.
 It can be for example: `accounts`, `buildings`, etc.
 * **url**: The relative URL being requested.
 For example: `/api/v1/accounts/123`

-Some of the use cases of the responseInterceptor are handling wrapped responses and enhancing response elements with more methods among others.

-#### setFullResponseInterceptor
-The fullResponseInterceptor is executed after the response data has been restangularized but before the promise is resolved.
-This allows you to transform the restangularized data based on response headers and intercept promise resolution if necessary.
-This function receives the following arguments:

-* **data**: Response data
-* **operation**: The operation made.
-It'll be the HTTP method used except for a `GET` which returns a list of element which will return `getList` so that you can distinguish them.
-* **what**: The model that's being requested.
-It can be for example: `accounts`, `buildings`, etc.
-* **url**: The relative URL being requested.
-For example: `/api/v1/accounts/123`
 * **response**: Full server response including headers
 * **deferred**: The deferred promise for the request.

+Some of the use cases of the responseInterceptor are handling wrapped responses and enhancing response elements with more methods among others.

-The fullResponseInterceptor must return the restangularized data element.
+The responseInterceptor must return the restangularized data element.

 #### setRequestInterceptor
 The requestInterceptor is called before sending any data to the server.
 It's a function that must return the element to be requested.
 This function receives the following arguments: